htruong/htruong.github.io/notable-hackable-devices.md

 ## Development boards

+### Expressif ESP8266 (201?)

+It is less-than-$5 cheap, it has wifi and it is an Arduino.
+Now we're talking real values.
+My memory about this module is murky, but I think it was intended to be a dumb WiFi module initially, but people hacked Nodejs and Arduino later on to make it a microcontroller with WiFi built-in.

 ### Raspberry Pi 3 (2016)

 Tried-and-true device for millions of makers worldwide, the Raspberry Pi 3 is the definite device to have if you want to start hacking.
 It does everything and runs everything.

 ### Arduino Uno (2010)

 If you want to start with microcontrollers, just start with this one.
-It has the largest fanbase and developer community, and you could always find a project worth working on with the Arduino.
+It has a huge fanbase and developer community, and you could always find a project worth working on with the Arduino.

-### Expressif ESP8266 (201?)

-It is less-than-$5 cheap, it has wifi and it is an Arduino.
-Now we're talking real values.
-My memory about this module is murky, but I think it was intended to be a dumb WiFi module initially, but people hacked Nodejs and Arduino later on to make it a microcontroller with WiFi built-in.

 ### Notable devices